Practicals of Meditation

 What is this series about?

 Meditation is a state, a quality, a result from certain necessary cultivation through practice that may pervade all aspects of your daily life when consciously living.
 We cannot "do" it, but we can "be".
 And rather through conceptual learning through the mind, the focus of this primary series is through practical experience to achieve the first forms of understanding and realisation.
+We experience and learn how to observe, without comment, evaluation and judgment.
 Hence there will be little focus on theory but some balance on discourse/discussions and questions for self-contemplation/inquiry for personal growth.
 Should you simply be looking for external interpretations of your personal experiences, this is not for you.

 To flower, the necessary conditions (environment and atmosphere) must be set up within oneself.
 Including the germination of seeds planted since the past which is not limited to your lives or minutes.

 The process is worked on, the result is not the goal.
 We meditate not to boost our ego, follow trends, obtain occult abilities or to fulfil expectations of a quieter mind, softer body and better health, though physical tangible and visible benefits usually come as a side benefit of dedicated self-practice, they should never form the basis or desire of your practice.
-The purpose we teach is to transcend and transform our current selves to go above and beyond at any point in time.
-We realise and train our strong and stable minds in the process, revealing a stable state on all levels.
+The purpose of meditation and the teaching of the class is to transcend and transform our current selves to go above and beyond at any point in time.
+We realise and train our minds and in the process, revealing a stable, strong and still state on all levels.
 At times, there can also be unexpected insightful experiences that we cannot explain using the intellectual mind.

 What will be covered?